-Cr Outcome 5 Credit Unions will Offer Services to Members and Potential Members Throughout their Field of Membership How We Plan to Achieve Results Indicators of Success 1.
-Develop and maintain the knowledge, skills, and abilities of the agency's workforce to consistently identify and meet emerging needs.
+Cr Outcome 5 Credit Unions Will Offer Services to Members and Potential Members Throughout their Field of Membership How We Plan to Achieve Results Indicators of Success Develop and maintain the knowledge, skills, and abilities of the agency's workforce to consistently identify and meet emerging needs.
 Emerging needs are identified and incorporated into resource allocation budgets and recruitment strategy.
 Competency gaps are continually reevaluated and filled timely.
 Training programs are continuously updated to meet current and emerging issues.
-2. Recruit and retain a highly qualified workforce that reflects the relevant civilian labor force.
+2. Recruit and retain a highly qualified workforce that reflects the relevant labor force.
 Entry and mid-level employees have access to career development opportunities.
 Personnel policies and systems recognize the value of diversity and promote inclusiveness and equity.
 Access internal and external resources to recruit the most qualified individuals.
-3. Maintain a strong plan of succession to ensure continuity of leadership at all levels of the organization.
+Advertise positions government-wide and to all sources, as appropriate.
+3. Maintain a strong plan of succession to ensure continuity of leadership and agency efficiency and effectiveness throughout all levels of the organization.
 Available detail and project assignments promote opportunities for aspiring managers.
 Cross-training opportunities and professional development programs permit career development by broadening experience and knowledge.
 Leadership commitment to diversity and equity is demonstrated in a pipeline of high-potential mid-career staff.
 Knowledge sharing is promoted throughout the agency.
 A well-trained, experienced, and knowledgeable leadership that ensure consistent regulation and supervision across the country.

-NCUA's Strategic Measures
+Strategic Measures

-Outcome 1 Performance Goal Measures Outcome 1 An Effective Supervision Program for Federally Insured Credit Unions Measures 2016 Targets 3 1.
+Outcome 1 Performance Goal Measures Outcome 1 An Effective Supervision Program for Federally Insured Credit Unions Measures 2016 Targets 1.
 Percentage of federally-insured credit unions (FICUs) with CAMEL rating of 1 or 2 compared to all FICUs.
 78 percent 2.
-Rehabilitated problem FICUs as a percentage of the problem FICUs one year ago (CAMELs 3, 4 or 5)-a year- over-year comparison.
+Rehabilitated problem FICUs as a percentage of the problem FICUs one year ago (CAMELs 3, 4 or 5)-a year-over-year comparison.
 35 percent 3.
-Percentage of FICUs > \$100 million in assets with CAMEL rating of 1 or 2 compared to FICUs >\$100 million in assets.
+Percentage of FICUs > \$100 million in assets with CAMEL rating of 1 or 2 compared to FICUs > \$100 million in assets.
 92 percent 4.
-Percentage of Corporate Credit Unions that meet the NCUA net worth requirements ratios.
-100 percent
+Hold system-wide webinars on hot topics and emerging issues.
+Establish benchmark in 2011